Leqvio (Inclisiran)

 Frequently Asked Questions

-There are no known interactions between Leqvio and alcohol, but always follow your doctor’s advice about alcohol consumption.
+Yes, there are no known interactions between Leqvio and alcohol.

 Important Disclaimer